Lyngby: DTU, campus and places for students

 #1 Jægerborg Dyrehave

 If you’re looking for a great day outside, you just found your spot.
 Jægersborg Dyrehave is a huge park, filled with greenery, food and chill spots near the water.
-If you allow yourself to explore, you can easily meet wild deer – there are around 2,000 of them, living there freely since the XVII century, when the king set the area as royal hunting grounds.
+If you allow yourself to explore, you can easily meet wild deer – there are around 2,000 of them, living there freely since the XVII century when the king set the area as royal hunting grounds.
 You can bike, walk around, have a picnic, or take a nap under the sky.
-If you like history, you can also visit the royal hunting house also knows as The Hermitage (Eremitageslottet).
+If you like history, you can also visit the royal hunting house also known as The Hermitage (Eremitageslottet).
 The park is supplied with restaurants at its heart and is free to enter.

-You want to spend a day with both art and nature?
+Do you want to spend a day with both art and nature?
 Sophienholm is the place to check out.
 It offers small but high-quality art exhibitions, a delicious bistro, and a park to take a walk in and breathe some fresh air near the lake.

 Get ready to feel like a kid in an American 80’s movie – cotton candy, rollercoasters and plush toys await.
 Dyrehavsbakken is one of the coolest and oldest amusement parks in Denmark.
 Besides the usual rides, you can also go to a little cinema, see magic shows and take lots of interesting photos.
 The park has a unique vibe, on the edge of family fun and creepy carnival.